hyunbinui/VMT/README.md

 DEAR(Dual-lEvel bAck-tRanslation) is a model that investigated video-guided machine translation(VMT) task via dual-level back-translation.
 To be specific, it introduced sentence-level back-translation along with concept-level back-translation and implemented multi-pattern joint learning to improve translation performance.

 If you want to know more about DEAR, check out [the official website](https://kbs-2021.wixsite.com/dear) and [this post](https://velog.io/@hyunbinui/Video-guided-machine-translation-via-dual-level-back-translation).

+\+ There are two DEAR folders in this repo.
+To clarify, 'DEAR' folder contains en ↔ zh translation model, while 'DEAR_ko contains ko ↔ en translation model.
 <br>

 ## Create Dataset